-The U.S. has ordered China to close its consulate in the Bayou City in what a Chinese official called an outrageous and unjustified move that will sabotage relations between the two countries.
+HOUSTON, Texas (KTRK) -- The U.S. has ordered China to close its consulate in Houston in what a Chinese official called an outrageous and unjustified move that will sabotage relations between the two countries.

 "It appears to be open burning in a container within the courtyard of the Chinese consulate facility.
 It does not appear to be an unconfined fire but we have not been allowed access.
-We are standing by and monitoring," said Houston Fire Chief Samuel Pena.
+We are standing by and monitoring," said Chief Sam Pena.

 The Chinese Consulate was told to close the building by this Friday.